rainbow-robots/alchemy-community-bot/README.md

 # AlchemyPDXBot #

+**NOTE: _our lovely bot is no longer sentient and alive, as the mantience cost was too high, but still please visit our bot on twitter to look at past interactions and our code base to see how it was built_**

 Link to bot! https://twitter.com/alchemypdxbot

 **AlchemyPDXBot** is a whimsical twitter bot created by Claire Cassidy (@lasermistress), Emily Ford (@cybruja), and Alex Ramirez de Cruz (@dev_de_cruz) for the alchemy code lab community.